-Each lender has its own lending criteria, so in order to find the best secured loan rates it’s vital that you shop around to compare secured loans from a range of different loan companies.
+Each secured finance company has its own lending criteria, so in order to find the best secured loan interest rates it’s vital that you shop around to compare secured loans from a range of different loan companies.
 Going with your existing bank or mortgage provider might seem like the best option because those companies already know you, but taking this approach does run the risk of overlooking a direct loan provider that might be in a position to offer you a cheaper interest rate on your secured loan.

-Can I take out a secured loan if I have a bad credit history?
+Can I take out a secured personal loan if I have a bad credit history?

 Yes, there are secured loan companies that specifically specialise in offering secured loans for bad credit, and the fact that your loan will be secured against your home (or some other equally valuable asset that your lender is willing to accept as collateral) sometimes does increase the likelihood that you’ll be offered a loan.

-Of course, it’s important to bear in mind that secured loans for bad credit often impose much higher interest rates than those for borrowers with better credit histories, so it’s even more important to shop around by comparing secured loan providers if you do have a history of missed payments, defaults or CCJs.
+Of course, it’s important to bear in mind that secured loans for poor credit often impose much higher interest rates than those for borrowers with better credit histories, so it’s even more important to shop around by comparing secured loan providers if you do have a history of missed payments, defaults or CCJs.